clwang5/OpenFlights/README.md

 To run the test suite, run `make test` then `./test` in the build directory.

-We constructed tests cases considering things such as empty graphs, directed graphs nodes with no outgoing edges, directed graphs with many paths that can be taken from every node and differing weights of those paths, and any other scenarios where edge cases may form.
+We constructed tests cases considering things such as empty graphs, directed graphs with nodes with and without incoming and outgoing edges, directed graphs with many paths that can be taken from every node and differing weights of those paths, graphs with self loops, and graphs with mulitple SCCs, and any other scenarios where edge cases may form.
 Our test cases focuses on the functionality of our graph data processing, Dijkstra's algorithm, Tarjan's algorithm, and Breadth-First-Search.

 ## Creativity
 If you want to use ur own custom datasets, please follow the format EXACTLY of edges and weights in [this file](https://github.com/clwang5/OpenFlights/blob/main/data/US_airports_contiguous.dat) and [this file](https://github.com/clwang5/OpenFlights/blob/main/data/US_routes_contiguous.dat).
-Please make sure the node numbering is contiguous and starting from 0 and as well as including the newline at the bottom of each file, otherwise a segfault will occur.
+Please make sure the node numbering is contiguous and starting from 0 as well as including the newline at the bottom of each file, otherwise a segfault will occur.

 ## Team